fosskers/aura/doc/source/design.rst

 Size Information
 ~~~~~~~~~~~~~~~~
-If ``--verbose-size`` is passed to Aura, the following information is
+Unless ``-q`` is passed to Aura, the following information is
 displayed before installation from the official repositories.

 .. code-block::

-   Total download size: xx MiB
+   Total download size : xx MiB
    Net upgrade size    : xx MiB

+The units are displayed with binary prefixes, such as: B, KiB, MiB, GiB and TiB.

 Localisation
 ~~~~~~~~~~~~